 \subsection{Control Barrier Functions}

 We ensure the forward invariance of the safe set $S$ by the framework of {\em control barrier functions (CBFs)}.
-First, we briefly revisit the main result in~\cite{AmesXuGriTab2017} that establishes theoretical safety guarantees by CBFs.
-We state the definition of CBFs and the conditions of safety below.
+First, we briefly revisit the main result in~\cite{AmesXuGriTab2017} that establishes the definition of CBFs and the theoretical safety guarantees.
 We use the notation ${\| . \|}$ for Euclidean norm, and we call a function ${\alpha: (-a,b) \to \mathbb{R}}$, ${a,b > 0}$ as extended class $\mathcal{K}$ function, if it is continuous, strictly monotonically increasing and ${\alpha(0)=0}$.

-\begin{defn} Function $h$ is a control barrier function (CBF) for~(\ref{eq:system}) if there exists an extended class $\mathcal{K}$ function $\alpha$ such that for all ${x \in S}$
+\begin{defn} Function $h$ is a control barrier function (CBF) for~(\ref{eq:system}) if there exists an extended class $\mathcal{K}$ function $\alpha$ such that for all ${x \in S}$:

-where
+where: